kwahome/mirroring-web-crawler/README.md

 # mirroring-web-crawler
 A recursive, mirroring web crawler as a command-line tool that accepts a starting URL and a destination directory.
 The crawler will then download the page at the URL, save it in the destination directory, and then recursively proceed to any valid links in this page.

+## Compile

+> go build

+## Run

+> ./mirroring-web-crawler -url https://www.example.com -dir ./my-dir -overwrite false -concurrency 10 -interval 30

+## Tests

+> go test